0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 On the myNsgPrivate blade, in the Settings section, click Outbound security rules, and then click + Add.

-On the Add outbound security rule blade, specify the following settings to explicitly deny outbound traffic to Internet (leave all other values with their default settings):
+On the Add outbound security rule blade, specify the following settings to explicitly deny outbound traffic to the Internet (leave all other values with their default settings):

 | Setting |	Value|
 |-------|-------|